gxtaillon/IdeasForTheFuture/ElectionsFTF.md

-General Elections
+Continuous General Elections
 ==

-Goal
- * Provide representative general elections with local representatives

 draft.

+Goals

+ - Provide representative general elections
+ - Provide finer grained control of government policies and officials

+Side effects

+ - Assign each circonscription their own MP
+ - Remove jerrymandering concerns
+  - No point in jerrymandering with representative general elections where votes are counted in the same common pool

+Assert

-Have the land split in 101 electoral circonscriptions.
-(100 representatives, 1 assembly president)
+- Have the land split in 101 electoral circonscriptions.

-todo: prevent jerrymandering (by limiting geometricaly the shape of circonscriptions?)
+ - 100 Members of parliament
+ - 1 assembly president

-Candidates and representatives may be a member of a party.
+- Candidates and representatives may be a member of a party.
+- Polls are held each week
+- Electors vote during the week of their birth day only
+- Ballot "unboxing" is recorded on video or on any media that allows the process to be audited in full by any citizen

-Winners are chosen as follows:
+Winners are chosen as follows

 * Electors rate each candidate in their circonscription from 1 (best) to n (worst)
  * n is the total number of candidates in the circonscription
 * The score of a candidate is the sum of the multiplicative inverse of each of its ratings.